Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Preliminary definitions

-The breakdown point is a common criterion for measuring the robustness of an estimator besides the influence function.
-While the influence function focuses on measuring how local changes in the true data-generating distribution affect the estimator, the breakdown point determines the global reliability of an estimator, which describes up to what distance from the model distribution, the estimator still gives some relevant information.
-While developing the robust Hodges-Lehman estimator of location, \cite{hodges1967efficiency} motivates the idea of a finite-sample breakdown point of a location estimator as the maximum proportion of incorrect or arbitrary observations in the sample that an estimator can tolerate without making any egregiously unreasonable value.
-In mathematical terms, given a sample of observations $\bb{X} := \{X_1, \dots X_n\}$ of size $n$ generated from a density with the true location parameter $\theta_0$, the finite-sample breakdown point of an estimator $T_n$ is defined as
+The breakdown point is a common criterion for measuring the robustness of an estimator and determining its global reliability.
+While developing the robust Hodges-Lehman estimator of location, \cite{hodges1967efficiency} motivates the idea of a finite-sample breakdown point of a location estimator as the maximum proportion of incorrect or arbitrary observations in the sample that an estimator can tolerate without making an egregiously unreasonable value, i.e., the estimate can be made arbitrarily large or arbitrarily small.

-where $\bb{X}_{(m)}^\ast$ is a contaminated sample of observations where any $m$ of the $n$ observations ($m < n$) are corrupted by arbitrary real numbers $\{ x_1^\ast, \dots x_m^\ast \}$ and the remaining $(n-m)$ sample observations are taken from the original set of observations $\bb{X}$.
 The asymptotic breakdown point of the estimator is defined as the limit of this finite-sample breakdown point, provided that the limit exists.
 However, such a definition makes sense only in the case of location estimators.
-For instance, the estimator of the scale parameter can break down when the estimate either ``explodes'' to infinity or ``implodes'' to zero~\citep{maronna2019robust}.
-Thus, generalizing the idea of \cite{hodges1967efficiency}, \cite{hampel1971general} defines the asymptotic breakdown point $\epsilon^\ast$ of a sequence of estimators $\{ T_n: n\geq 1 \}$ as
+For instance, the estimator of a scale parameter can break down when the estimate either ``explodes'' to infinity or ``implodes'' to zero~\citep{maronna2019robust}.
+Thus, generalizing the idea of~\cite{hodges1967efficiency}, similar to the definition present in~\cite{hampel1971general}, we define the asymptotic breakdown point $\epsilon^\ast$ of a sequence of estimators $\{ T_n: n\geq 1 \}$ as

-where $\pi(F,G)$ is the Prokhorov distance between the distributions $F$ and $G$; $G$ is the true distribution and $G_\epsilon$ is the contaminating distribution from which the samples are obtained.
-In a comprehensive review of breakdown points and the corresponding literature, \cite{huber1983notion} showed that the class of distributions lying inside the $\epsilon$-neighbourhood of the true distribution $G$ with respect to the Prokhorov distance is complex, and for almost all practical purposes, one can restrict attention to a smaller class of distributions close to the true distribution $G$.
-They considered the class of $\epsilon$-contaminated distributions instead,

-where $\{K_m\}$ is a sequence of contaminating distributions.
-Therefore, for any functional $T$ estimating a parameter $\theta$ belonging to a metric space $(\Theta, d)$, the asymptotic breakdown point of $T$ is defined as